Chapter 43:

 The king, still half anchored to his queen, glanced back at me.
 At the girl he had regained.
 And then at Riye.
 With a sigh, he nodded.
 ‘Very well.
 Come, walk with me.’

 The king peeled away, drawn into Riye’s low counsel, and I followed my mother into her chamber.
 The air smelled of flowers, honey, and herbs.
-The curtains had been drawn wide to let in the noon light, painting the walls in golden streaks.
+The curtains had been drawn wide to let in daylight, painting the walls in golden streaks.

 Pan moved with quiet efficiency, steadying my mother by the arm as she lowered onto the bed.
 His hands were firm but careful, and he fussed over pillows until her back was properly supported.
 I hovered, useless and restless, wringing my hands.
 It felt so strange, wanting to take care of her, yet realizing I didn’t even know how.